kb-dk/ds-license/README.md

 All values and keys are strings.
 The key-values pairs can be WAYF attributes (https://www.wayf.dk/) which is a standard for describing users at educational institutions and will have some guarateed values always.
 But the GUI administration can define arbitarity key-value rules and not just WAYF attributes.
 All user atttribute keys must be define in the GUI and they will be available for use when defining a license attribute-group.
+The map of key-value pairs is part of the API and must be set by the caller of the service.
+The ds-license service has no information about the key/values or where they come from, they are just defined as string in the configuration.

 ### Examples of UserAttributes (WAYF)